harfbuzz/harfbuzz/win32/README.txt

              requires a rather recent Windows SDK, and at least Windows Vista/ Server 2008 with SP2 and platform update.

-PYTHON: Full path to the Python interpretor to be used, if it is not in %PATH%.
+PYTHON: Full path to the Python interpreter to be used, if it is not in %PATH%.

-PERL: Full path to the PERL interpretor to be used, if it is not in %PATH%.
+PERL: Full path to the PERL interpreter to be used, if it is not in %PATH%.

 LIBTOOL_DLL_NAME: Enable libtool-style DLL names.